There's No More Love in Granola, Thanks to the FDA

 The FDA banned love in granola

 Did you know that love is not an ingredient?
 I had no idea.
 But according to an article at Fast Company, the FDA banned love from Nashoba Brook Bakery's artisanal granola.
 No joke.
 There's no more love in granola.

-If you had hopes that your breakfast would boost your ego or improve your love life, this is bad news because, according to the FDA, your granola doesn't contain love.
-And if by chance it did in the past, it won't anymore.
-I'm devastated, but at least now I know.
+If you were looking to your morning bowl of granola for an ego boost or improved love life, this is bad news.
+In fact, I'm devastated.
+But at least, now, I know.
 And the FDA just saved me a lot of money I would have spent on high-carb granola—and heartache.

-But I thought all granola contained love and that, if I were lucky, it would whisper sweet nothings in my ear.
+But I thought all granola contained love and if I were one of the lucky ones, it would whisper sweet nothings in my ear.
 "Laura, your skin is so radiant.
 How about a kiss?"
 Crunch, crunch.
 "No?
 It's a little too early for that, isn't it."
 Crunch, crunch.
-"Well, I've been meaning to tell you how awesome your blog is and that I'm in love with you—even when your writing stinks."
+"Well, I've been meaning to say that I'm crazy about you—even when your writing stinks."
 What the … !

 Granola love in D.C.

 Someone needs to tell the president about the FDA's new rule, though—and, perhaps, a few past presidents, too—because granola made with extra love must be a staple at the White House.
 After all, men who wear very long ties need extra-potent granola.